pivotal-cf/pivotal-ui/README.md

 pivotal-ui
 ==========
-To use the styles, include `application.css` from `lib/assets`.
+To use the styles, include `pivotal-ui.css` from `build/`.
-For the javascript components you will need to include `application.js` too.
+For the javascript components you will need to include `application.js` from `lib/assets/`.
-`style_guide/index.htm` has the static Style Guide for reference.
+`styleguide/index.html` has the static Style Guide for reference.